Kelvingrove Art Gallery and Museum: Original museum and galleries

-The original Kelvingrove Museum opened in 1870 as the City Industrial Museum, Glasgow's first municipal museum.
-It was housed in Kelvingrove House, a mansion which was built in 1783 and was originally the home of Lord Provost Patrick Colquhoun.
+A Kelvingrove Museum opened in 1870 as the City Industrial Museum.
+The city had already obtained its first municipal Art galleries in 1856 thanks to Archibald McLellan and the McLellan Galleries.
+The industrial museum was housed in Kelvingrove House, a mansion which was built in 1783 and was originally the home of Lord Provost Patrick Colquhoun.
 Kelvingrove House stood to the east of the present art gallery museum, on the site now occupied by Kelvingrove Park's skatepark.
 The Kelvingrove Museum's growing collection led to a new wing being added to the house between 1874 and 1876.
 The original Kelvingrove House was demolished in 1899, with the museum wing being demolished in 1911.

+The city's Fine Art collections and sculptures had come together in the McLellan Galleries - known then as the Corporation Galleries - in the city-centre's Sauchiehall Street.
+These Galleries had been first extended in 1876, and were becoming too small to house the growing number of art works.
+Glasgow Corporation appointed its first museum Superintendent James Orr in 1876 to take charge of its renowned collections and also take charge of the small industrial museum in the park.
+He advocated that the two elements should be brought together and a new purpose-built venue be established.